MLDS-NUS/DeepLearningCustomThermodynamics/README.md

 # Code for *Constructing Custom Thermodynamics Using Deep Learning*

-Code for reviewers of manuscript "Constructing Custom Thermodynamics Using Deep Learning".
+Code for reproduction of results in manuscript "Constructing Custom Thermodynamics Using Deep Learning".

 *Note: This repository contains code to reproduce the construction of thermodynamic coordinates and training the stochastic OnsagerNet as presented in the paper.
-Note that this project was started during Tensorflow 1.XX's maintainence timeframe but we are in the process of migrating it into an updated implementation in Tensorflow 2.XX.
-The current implementation is for review purposes only, and we will release the more user-friendly Tensorflow 2 version (currently work in progress) for easy adaptation to general problems upon publication.*
+Note that this project was started during Tensorflow 1.XX's maintainence timeframe but we are in the process of migrating it into an updated implementation in a more modern ML framework.
+The current implementation is for reproduction purposes only, and we will release the more user-friendly version (currently work in progress) for easy adaptation to general problems soon.
+Watch this space!*

 ## Datasets